camlspotter/ocaml-zippy-tutorial-in-japanese/pack_trap.md

 $ ocamlc -pack -o p.cmo option.cmo result.cmo
 ```

+This is **not rejected**.

 Strange type error with the package
 -------------------------------------

-Now the modules are packed as `P`, therefore we can remove the original compiled files:
+Now the modules are packed as `P` (in a bad way),
+therefore we can remove the original compiled files:

 ```sh
 $ rm -f result.cm* option.cm*
 ```

+This is normal.
+Packages are usually installed without `.cmi` files of packed modules.

 Let's write an application: